Course Information

 Students are responsible for completing and submitting their assignments on-time, regardless of any problems they encounter.
 Extensions will not be provided because of technical problems.
 Start your work early.

-To reduce the likelihood of problems, students are encouraged to use CS101 Open Lab or a WVU-maintained computer to complete their work.
+To reduce the likelihood of problems, students are encouraged to use the CS101 Learning Center or a WVU-maintained computer to complete their work.

 If you encounter problems in completing your work, please immediately notify your instructor.
 You should also contact Pearson Tech Support for MyLab IT issues.
 Notifying your instructor does not absolve you of the requirement to complete your assignments on-time.